qqqejjjj/MIMO-Simulation-and-derivation/README.md

 1. Math derivation for first part of _Pilot Power Allocation Through User Grouping in Multi-Cell Massive MIMO Systems_
 2. Simulation for first part of _Noncooperative Cellular Wireless with Unlimited Numbers of Base Station Antennas_
+3. You may cancel the comment out of the "plot" to see the hexagons